 The property market in Cambridge has been extraordinary for a long time.
 Our previous house in Cherry Hinton rose to three times its original cost in ten years.
 With such a buoyant market, there are a lot of local Estate Agents, both chains and independents – here's my list of them, and their web sites.

 The list of Estate Agents below is designed for any of you looking to buy a property in Cambridge.
 It links to each Estate Agent's property listings.
 For those of you looking for an Estate Agent with which to sell your house, click here to use my free service to contact them.

 Our family moved house, within Cambridge, back in 2011, and there's a full account of our house move here with my own thoughts about the estate agent, solicitor and removal company we used.

 Some of these websites are pleasant to use; some of them are poorly designed with little consideration given to the user.
 I've tried to help you avoid all that by (wherever possible) linking directly to each site's Cambridge property listings.
 With the local independent agencies, that's easy, because Cambridge is all they deal with.
 However, some of the national agencies do make it hard for you to choose an area, so I hope my shortcuts might save you a lot of time.

 The list below is presented in alphabetical order, but dip in, as the best sites aren't necessarily at the top!
-I try to keep this as up-to-date as I can, but if any estate agent thinks they're unfairly represented, let me know.
+I try to keep this as up-to-date as I can, but if any estate agent thinks they're unfairly represented, just let me know.